aitorzip/DeepGTAV/README.md

 This way of storing the dataset has two main benefits:

-+ It allows easy shuffling of the data, by just reordering the lines of the dataset file.
++ It allows easy shuffling and splitting of data, by just reordering the lines or creating new dataset files.
 + Easy preview and/or modification of the images

 It can have some drawbacks also: